doctrine/mongodb-odm/en/reference/events.rst

    postFlush - The postFlush event occurs after the change-sets of all managed documents are computed.
 -
-   onFlush - The onFlush event occours after the change-sets of all managed documents are computed.
+   onFlush - The onFlush event occurs after the change-sets of all managed documents are computed.
 This event is not a lifecycle callback.
 -